BatchClayderman/generalReviewComments/README.md

 For symbols representing variables, they should be in mathematical italics.
 In other words, letters in a variable should be in italics.

-### 角标不正确

-Places that require superscripts (including superscripts and subscripts) should use superscripts correctly.

 ### 变量直接使用英文单词

 For variables consisting of multiple letters, please consider using a simple single-letter or single-Greek letter to represent, with a number in the lower right corner to distinguish if necessary.
 Otherwise, please make the variables in text italics (using "\textit{}" in the mathematics environments in LaTeX).